A story-based, qualitative method for uncovering most significant project impacts experienced by individuals.

 |When should it be applied?||

 The method is particularly well suited for monitoring or evaluating complex interventions, programmes or projects that intend to produce change.
-Such programmes may feature a multilayer organisation structure, and produce highly diverse outcomes.The method should be applied when it’s unclear what valued outcomes are, for bottom-up initiatives that do not have predefined outcomes against which to evaluate, and when it’s important to align or reconcile the value base or priorities of the programme and the one of its addressees.
+Such programmes may feature a multilayer organisation structure, and produce highly diverse outcomes.The method should be applied: i) when it is unclear what valued outcomes are; ii) for bottom-up initiatives that do not have predefined outcomes against which to evaluate, and iii) when it is important to align or reconcile the value base or priorities of the programme with that of its addressees.

 |How does it work?||